DDS-Lab/disaster-image-processing/data.md

 (documentation of how that was manipulated)

-2. Parcel data was collected by contacting each
+2. Parcel data was collected by contacting each County Appraisal District Office and can be accessed here:

 3. Data with flood maps and ground truth damages was collected from the Federal Emergency Management Agency (FEMA) here: